HCABurns/Home-Stock-Manager/README.md

 ## Page Design

-There are 5 pages that are required for this project which are: Homepage, view page, search/edit page, add page and menu screen.
+There are several pages that are required for this project, which are as follows:

 <b>Homepage</b>: This is the landing page to give information regarding the app.
-<b>View Page</b>: View all the items stored in the com.example.myapplication.database with their item counts.
+<b>View Page</b>: View all the items stored in the database with their associated name, quantity and required status.
+Two buttons will be included per row to increment or decrement the item quantity.
 Items that are marked as required will be displayed at the top.
+Addtionally, a search bar will be at the top of the page allowing users to search for specific items.
+Finally, holding an item will allow for deletion.
-<b>Search / Edit Page</b>: This is a page that will allow for searching of the database and then will display the item in a manner that it can be editted or deleted.
+<b>Edit Page</b>: This is a page that will allow for edditing of the name or quanity of an item.
 <b>Add Page</b>: A page to add new items to the list.
+Default is required and 0 quantity.
 <b>Menu Page</b>: This is a week planner for meals to further reduce wasted food by allowing extra planning.
+<b>Menu Edit Page</b>: This will allow for edditing or removing the menu item.

 ## To do

-- Learn the basics of app creation including: fragments, recyclerViews, viewAdapters and page navigation.
-- Functionality of search / outcome of the search.
-Implementation of in-built sytem or use of a Trie data structure.
-- Look into shared database in java - Firebase / MongoDB / AWS / Python-Flask-SQLite API.
+- Python script that will delete the menu item at the end of a day.

 ## To do - After functional app created:
+- Adding item type to be functional with creation.
+- Filter with item types.
 - Extend the menu section: Possible ingredients list linking to items already in the database.